mamalianggf/mamalianggf.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
-permalink: /about/
 ---

-this is about page
+This is a static page.
+It could be an 'about page' if you'd like.